 course being constructed at Mt.
 Tom Country Club, Holyoke, Massachusetts by designer Donald Ross.
 Jamie struck up a friendship with Donald

 Ross, a fellow Scot from Dornoch who was chairman of the green committee at Mt Tom for several years.

 In 1916, Campbell wintered at Fruitland Park Golf Club in Florida and in the spring of that year he moved to the Country Club of Mobile,

 Spring Hill, Alabama.
 When he arrived there was only a caddy shack and a dressing room, but within two years a new clubhouse was constructed

 and the membership increased.
-Jamie was golf instructor with the club for nine years before tragedy struck on 29th December 1925 when Jamie and
+Campbell was golf instructor with the club for nine years before tragedy struck on 29th December 1925 when Jamie and

 his wife Mary Jane perished in a fire which destroyed the Mobile clubhouse.